andrewtong/ursa/README.md

 used.
 This is primarily useful if URSA is to function as a module.

 ```
-score('A secondary fnctin comparescore can be used to exclusively retrieve the likeliness between two strings.', 'function')
+print(score('A secondary fnctin score can be used to exclusively retrieve the likeliness between two strings.', 'function'))
 88
 ```